microsoft/Phi-3CookBook/md/04.Fine-tuning/FineTuning_MicrosotOlive.md

 ```

-**3. Chooese your SLM**
+**3. Choose your SLM**

 You can use the model directly from Hugging face, or you can directly combine it with the Model Catalog of Azure AI Studio / Azure Machine Learning to select the model to use.
-Here I take Microsoft Phi-3-mini as an example.
+In the code example below we will use Microsoft Phi-3-mini as an example.

 If you have the model locally, you can use this method